MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Common operators

 A Kusto query consists of a data source (usually a table name) followed by one or more pairs of the pipe character (`|`) and some tabular operator.
-We will cover some of the common [query operators](queries.md) in this section.
+This section reviews some of the common [query operators](queries.md).

 ### count